fearful-symmetry/ZombieScanner/README.txt

 TCPSession.py
 	Object-oriented method of sending multiple TCP "pings", similar in implementation to a SYN scan helpers.py
-	a few common methods used across TCP and ICMP network code zombiescanner.py
+	a few common methods used across TCP and ICMP network code. zombiescanner.py
-	Our main method that launches the TCP and ICMP scans
+	Our main method that launches the TCP and ICMP scans.

 Usage:
 //default scan using port 80